psaintemarie/unifi-bytel/README.md

 This is a basic Unifi config to use with [Ubiquiti Unifi USG](https://www.ubnt.com/unifi-routing/usg/) and [Bouygues Telecom FTTH](https://www.bouyguestelecom.fr/offres-internet/internet-fibre-ftth).

-It does include some basic SNMP settings with:
+It does include some basic SNMP settings for external monitoring with:

 - community name (change with your own details)
 - authorization = ro